These DIY kitchen ideas will help you show the heart of your home some love without breaking the bank.

 4. Use the wall for storage

-Free up extra cupboard space by thinking vertically for your storage.
-Freeing up space and creating an interesting focal point, too.
+Free up extra cupboard space with vertical storage solutions.
+This frees up space and creates an interesting focal point for the stunning kitchen wallpaper decor, too.
 Hanging saucepans and utensils from a rack is an affordable way to add a new design feature.
-Using S-hooks to stylishly hang up the pans, etc.
+Use S-hooks to stylishly hang up the pans, etc.

 Pro tip: Secure each end of the rack with sturdy brackets to ensure it supports the weight placed upon it.